hmltnbrn/trebot/README.md

     }
     ```

 4. To scrape the entire archive of the site, run the following command.
 This will create a collection in your database with all questions leading up to the most recent episode.
+It will take some time.

     ```
     python scrape_archive.py